A Q&A guide to the commercialisation of healthcare in Turkey.

 Companies must fulfil the requirements above and obtain the applicable certifications to be able to carry out their commercial activity.

-12. Are there fewer or different requirements for medical devices that have already been licensed/approved in another jurisdiction?
+16. Are there fewer or different requirements for medical devices that have already been licensed or approved in another jurisdiction?

 There is no typical authorisation process for medical devices.
 Products that have conformity documents and a CE mark can be sold on the Turkish market.
 In addition, in accordance with the Customs Union Agreement between Turkey and the EU, medical devices imported from the EU with the required conformity documents and CE certiﬁcates can go through customs clearance easily, without any need for physical inspection.
-However, all medical devices must be registered in the ÜTS, which replaced the TITUBB, before being placed on the market.
+However, all medical devices must be registered in the Product Tracking System before being placed on the market.